 Earning American Airlines miles is a big part of my miles and points strategy.
 While I have a few paid flights a year, most of the American Airlines miles I’ve earned have come from credit card welcome bonuses and spending – for example:

-- CitiBusiness® / AAdvantage® Platinum Select® World Mastercard® – (I have this in my wallet now, it’s got the highest current bonus of any American Airlines card)
+- CitiBusiness® / AAdvantage® Platinum Select® World Mastercard® – (I have this in my wallet now, it’s got the highest current bonus of any American Airlines card for a limited time)

 - Citi® / AAdvantage® Executive World Elite™ Mastercard® – (Great for frequent American Airlines flyers because it comes with Admirals Club airport lounge access)

 Thanks to these cards and others, I’ve accumulated hundreds of thousands of American Airlines miles over the years.
 But would you believe I almost never use them for American Airlines award flights?
 Instead, I redeem them for American Airlines partner award flights for much more value.